machinemessiah/tagify/README.md

 - **Announcements**: [Latest updates](https://github.com/alexk218/tagify/discussions/categories/announcements)

 ## Support me ☕
+Many coffees were consumed in the making of Tagify.

-If you enjoy Tagify and want to support its development, consider [buying me a coffee](https://buymeacoffee.com/alexk218) :).
+If you enjoy Tagify and want to support its development, consider [buying my next one](https://buymeacoffee.com/alexk218) :)

 Thank you.